MAVLink Api is now available too… 🙂

-The aim of this project is to make RC transmitters which run the OpenTx firmware being able to handle the MAVLink protocol natively.
+The aim of the mTX project is to make RC radio transmitters which can run the OpenTx firmware being able to handle the MAVLink protocol natively.

 The project has several aspects: